Faculty-Student Mentor Program

 Mission: NVC’s faculty-student mentoring program provides students with holistic guidance empowering them to achieve their academic, career, and personal goals.

-Northwest Vista College’s faculty mentoring program involves a partnership in which faculty members (the mentors) and students (the mentee) collaborate in defining and achieving academic, career, or personal goals.
+About the Program: Northwest Vista College’s faculty-student mentoring program involves a partnership in which faculty members (the mentors) and students (the mentees) collaborate in defining and achieving academic, career, or personal goals.
 The purpose of mentoring is to provide students with greater individual attention to enable students to fulfill their potential as students, professionals, and community members.
 Mentors can help students transition to college, find needed resources, meet other students, get involved with a student organization, plan for a career, develop marketable skills, and transfer to a university.